-You will login as usual with your username and password, then enter an additional code from either an Authenticator App, a Security Key or a set of Backup Codes to verify that it is in fact you.
+You will login as usual with your username and password, then enter an additional code from either an Authenticator App, a Security Key, or a set of Backup Codes to verify that it is in fact you.
 You can also click a checkbox at the login page to trust a device for 30 days so you can just use your username and password to log in on that device.

 - Enable more than one 2 factor authentication method such as using both an Authenticator app and Backup Codes!

 This will trust that device for 30 days and you will not be required to enter the additional 2 factor code on that device during the 30 day period.
 It's best if you don’t trust multiple devices on the same day so they don’t all expire at the same time.
 The browser/device trust is managed through the use of browser cookies, so if you clear your browser's cookies then you remove any existing 30 day trust and cause the two factor authentication prompt to occur when you next login.

 3 Options for Setting Up 2 Factor Authentication for NMU Services

-Authenticator App (Best for mobile devices - tablet, smartphone)
+Authenticator App (Best for mobile devices - tablets or smartphones)